NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Disk Rider.md

 **Prerequisites** Spell Trickster Dedication; ability to cast floating disk
 * * *
-When you cast [[Spells/Carryall|Floating Disk]], you can modify its duration to be sustained, up to 10 minutes.
+When you cast [[Carryall|Floating Disk]], you can modify its duration to be sustained, up to 10 minutes.
 If you do, add the following heightened entry to its effects.

 * * *